-How have the Effects of the Revised Draft WRMP and any Reasonable Alternatives been Assessed?
+How have the Effects of the Final WRMP and any Reasonable Alternatives been Assessed?

-A draft assessment framework was developed to assess the economic, social and environmental effects of the WRMP24, and revised to reflect scoping consultation comments.
+An assessment framework was developed to assess the economic, social and environmental effects of the WRMP24, and revised to reflect scoping consultation comments.
 This framework sets out a number of assessment objectives relating to the key issues identified in Table NTS.1.
 For each objective, guide questions are also provided.
-The assessment framework that has been used to assess the Revised Draft WRMP24 is shown in Table NTS.2.
+The assessment framework that has been used to assess the Final WRMP24 is shown in Table NTS.2.